 - Generally, will be earning more money (that means extra money to save and invest)

 - Spending less on other things like lunches, work outfits, daycare

 - Many offer amazing work perks (home office setup budget, profit sharing, equity, paid for healthcare)

 When I switched to a remote position I nearly doubled my pay, received equity, and had better healthcare coverage.
+Talk about profitable!

 I was extremely fortune to find the right kind of remote job, but there are many out there with great offerings.